Harukine/Software-Architecture-CSharp10-Dotnet6/ch06/README.md

 - Once the installation and configuration are complete, the application can be accessed using the assigned public IP or hostname.
 - To clean up the cluster, the installed resources can be deleted using the kubectl delete and helm delete commands.
 - Using Helm simplifies the installation and management of Kubernetes applications by providing a standardized approach and easy package management.

+## Summary
+- In this chapter, we covered the fundamental concepts and objects of Kubernetes and demonstrated how to create an AKS cluster.
+We explored the process of deploying applications and monitoring the cluster using a sample application.
+- We delved into advanced Kubernetes features, such as providing persistent storage to containers, informing Kubernetes of container health status, and configuring advanced HTTP services like HTTPS and name-based virtual hosting.
+- Additionally, we discussed Helm, a tool for managing the installation of complex applications using Helm charts.
+We provided an overview of Helm and its commands for installing and managing applications.
+- By understanding these concepts and techniques, you are equipped to work with Kubernetes, deploy applications, and utilize advanced features to enhance your deployments.